martimy/flow_analyzer/README.md

 ### Flow Visualization

 The app also displays a visualization of the network topology.
 Traffic flows and selected routes in the network are displayed.
-You can also filer the flows by source or target from the sidebar.
+You can also filter the flows by source or target from the sidebar.
+The filter affect both the flows and the routes these flows take over the network.
+Filtering does not affect the bandwidth values displayed on the network links.

 ![Flow Visualization](pics/plot.png)

 ## File Formats

+Here is a description of the file formats needed by the app.

 ## DOT